Arizona State University: Mascot and Spirit Squad

 Sparky the Sun Devil is the mascot of Arizona State University and was named by vote of the student body on November 8, 1946.
 Sparky often travels with the team across the country and has been at every football bowl game in which the university has participated.
 The university's mascot is not to be confused with the athletics department's logo, the Pitchfork or hand gesture used by those associated with the university.
 The new logo is used on various sport facilities, uniforms and athletics documents.
 Arizona State Teacher's College had a different mascot and the sports teams were known as the Owls and later, the Bulldogs.

 When the school was first established, the Tempe Normal School's teams were simply known as the Normals.
 Sparky is visible on the sidelines of every home game played in Sun Devil Stadium or other ASU athletic facilities.
 His routine at football games includes pushups after every touchdown scored by the Sun Devils.
 He is aided by Sparky's Crew, male yell leaders that must meet physical requirements to participate as members.
 The female members are known as the Spirit Squad and are categorized into a dance line and spirit line.
 They are the official squad that represents ASU.
 The spirit squad competes every year at the ESPN Universal Dance Association (UDA) College Nationals in the Jazz and Hip-Hop categories.
 They were chosen by the UDA to represent the US at the World Dance Championship 2013 in the Jazz category.

 "A" Mountain

 A letter has existed on the slope of the mountain since 1918.
 A "T" followed by an "N" were the first letters to grace the landmark.
 Tempe Butte, home to "A" Mountain, has had the "A" installed on the slope of its south face since 1938 and is visible from campus just to the south.
-The original "A" was destroyed by vandals in 1952 with pipe bombs and a new "A", constructed of reinforced concrete, was built in 1955.
-The vandals were never identified but many speculate the conspirators were students from the rival in-state university (University of Arizona).
+The original "A" was destroyed by vandals in 1952 with pipe bombs, and a new "A", constructed of reinforced concrete, was built in 1955.
+The vandals were never identified, but many speculate the conspirators were students from the rival in-state university (University of Arizona).
 Many ancient Hohokam petroglyphs were destroyed by the bomb; nevertheless, many of these archeological sites around the mountain remain.
 There are many traditions surrounding "A" Mountain, including a revived "guarding of the 'A'" in which students camp on the mountainside before games with rival schools.
-"Whitewashing" of the "A" is a tradition in which incoming freshmen paint the letter white during orientation week and is repainted gold before the first football game of the season.
-Whitewashing dates back to the 1930s and it grows in popularity every year, with thousands of students going up to paint the "A" every year.
+"Echo from the Buttes" is a tradition in which incoming freshmen paint the letter white during orientation week; it is repainted gold before the first football game of the season.
+The practice dated back to the 1930s and grew in popularity, with thousands of students going up to paint the "A" every year.